Vanuatu national under-23 football team

-The Vanuatu national under-23 football team, also known as Vanuatu Cyclone, represents Vanuatu at U23 tournaments.
+The Vanuatu national under-23 football team, also known as Vanuatu Cyclone and Vanuatu "B", represents Vanuatu at U23 tournaments.
 The team is considered to be the feeder team for the Vanuatu national football team.
 They are controlled by the Vanuatu Football Federation.
 The team has gained notoriety for thrashing Micronesia's side 46–0 in the 2015 Pacific Games.

 History

 Vanuatu U23 made four appearances so far at the OFC U23 Championship.
 Their best result was a third place in 2012.
 In 2015 they will make their fifth appearance during the 2015 Pacific Games in Papua New Guinea but before that, they will play a tournament called the Four Nation’s Friendship Cup.

 OFC

 The OFC Men's Olympic Qualifying Tournament is a tournament held once every four years to decide the only qualification spot for Oceania Football Confederation (OFC) and representatives at the Olympic Games.